Marsfan/jetson-nano-image/guide.md

 I made a few minor alterations to the guide to make it display right in markdown, and to fix some issues I had with the guide.

 This article will guide you step by step to create a minimalist Ubuntu based image for your NVIDIA Jetson nano board that best suits your project.

+_Note: The files in this repository are currently optimized for L4T R32.4.4 on the Jetson Nano 2GB.
+Getting them to work on other versions of L4T will likely require fiddling._

 ## Why would you build an image from scratch instead of using the official one ?